Chinese Cars in Canada: The Complete EV Guide

 Which Chinese EVs Are Coming to Canada?

-Seven Chinese manufacturers have confirmed or signaled Canadian market entry: BYD (7 models, 20 dealerships planned), Chery (Omoda E5), Jaecoo (J5 EV), Zeekr (001), NIO (ET5), XPeng (G6), and Lotus Eletre (already available).
+Eight Chinese manufacturers have confirmed or signaled Canadian market entry: BYD (10 models, 20 dealerships planned), Dongfeng (Box and Vigo under $35,000, targeting a 2027 launch), Chery (Omoda E5), Jaecoo (J5 EV), Zeekr (001), NIO (ET5), XPeng (G6), and Lotus Eletre (already available).
+In July 2026, Dongfeng became the first Chinese automaker to publicly display six EVs in Canada — at Montreal’s Grand Quai — naming Quebec its priority market.
 BYD registered with Transport Canada in early 2026, and the federal government has set an import quota of 49,000 Chinese EVs.

 How Much Do Chinese EVs Cost in Canada?